FractionedTruth/AlphaTips/README.md

 This repository is a compilation of all the web3 security alpha tips. (in random order)

-1)DeFi alpha tips by jc courses https://twitter.com/JP_Courses/status/1650523289918353409?s=20
+1)DeFi alpha tips by jp courses https://twitter.com/JP_Courses/status/1650523289918353409?s=20

 2)lending and borrowning (audit) alpha tip